farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 This is how the GM says: this was amazing, here's `+1d6` or `increased effect` for a future roll.

+# Solo Extra | Extras

+**By Valdy**

+Sometimes you want to play a game with only one Player Character, and other moments you are alone or your team was taken out.

+This extra is for these moments.

+## The Last Standing Rule

+> When you are alone, you are `The Last Standing`.
+> If this happens, `Pushing Yourself` will only cost `1 Momentum per Push`.

+### Why to use this?

+This is intended to those moments when, you are by yourself, you are the last hope, and then you find a new flame that allows you to overcome the impossible odds stacked against you.

+### Design considerations

+I have a tendency to make one to one games (one GM and one player), and Charge revolves around Momentum being gained and spent.

+Almost all mechanics about spending Momentum relies on having someone else available to assist you.
+So, by reducing the cost of Pushing Yourself, you allow for a higher flow of Momentum, which is more fair since no one can Assist, Take the Lead, and so on.

+So, in short:
+- If you are alone, you have fewer options to be awesome.
+- So we reduce the cost of the remaining options.
+- This allow Solo situations to be equally awesome.

 # Mission Extra | Extras

 <p style="font-size:3rem; text-align:center; margin:0;">👷‍♀️ 🚧 🚧 🚧 👷</p>